Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

 \subsection{Continuous contraderived categories for curved algebras}

 So far have considered clct dg-algebras $A$.
-One of the main advantages of (discrete) contraderived categories is that they may be defined also in the case that the algebra is curved, i.e., if $A$ is a cdg-algebra. \begin{def1} A clct cdg-algebra $A$ is a triple $(A^\#, d, B)$ consisting of a graded clct algebra $A^\#$, a continuous map $d : A \to A$ of degree $1$ and an element $B \in A^2$ such that \begin{enumerate} \item $d$ is a graded derivation for the product on $A$. \item $B$ fulfills the Bianchi identity, $dB = 0$. \item $d$ squares to $B$ in the sense that $d^2(x) = Bx - xB$ for all $x \in A$. \end{enumerate} A (right) clct cdg-module $M$ over $A$ is a graded (right) clct module $M^\#$ over $A^\#$ together endowed with a map $d_M : M \to M$ of degree $1$ fulfilling the graded Leibniz rule and such that $d_M^2(x) = -xB$ for all $x \in M$.
-As usually, we define the dg-category of right clct cdg-modules $A\text{-Mod}$ (check that the differential on Hom-complexes squares to $0$!).
+One of the main advantages of (discrete) contraderived categories is that they may be defined also in the case that the algebra is curved, i.e., if $A$ is a cdg-algebra. \begin{def1} A \emph{clct cdg-algebra} $A$ is a triple $(A^\#, d, B)$ consisting of a graded clct algebra $A^\#$, a continuous map $d : A \to A$ of degree $1$ and an element $B \in A^2$ such that \begin{enumerate} \item $d$ is a graded derivation for the product on $A$. \item $B$ fulfills the Bianchi identity, $dB = 0$. \item $d$ squares to $B$ in the sense that $d^2(x) = Bx - xB$ for all $x \in A$. \end{enumerate} A (right) clct cdg-module $M$ over $A$ is a graded (right) clct module $M^\#$ over $A^\#$ together endowed with a map $d_M : M \to M$ of degree $1$ fulfilling the graded Leibniz rule and such that $d_M^2(x) = -xB$ for all $x \in M$.
+As usual, we define the dg-category of right clct cdg-modules $A\text{-Mod}$ (the reader may check that the differential on Hom-complexes still squares to $0$).
 Moreover, we may define the contraderived category over $A$ as before. \end{def1} \begin{theorem} Let $A$ be a clct cdg-algebra.
 We denote by $A\text{-Mod}_{gproj}$ the full dg-subcategory of $A\text{-Mod}$ consisting of graded-projective objects.
 Then the functor

 is a triangulated equivalence. \begin{proof} Note that we have already proven this in the case that $A$ has no curvature $B = 0$, see Theorem \ref{TheoremEnhancement}.
 In the case that $A$ has curvature, the only difference is that we cannot use the action map $\mu : M \hat \otimes A \to M$ as the first step of a graded-free resolution for $M$ anymore.
 However, we can use the following construction as used in the proof of \cite[Theorem 3.6]{posi}.
 For any graded $A^\#$-module $L$, define the cdg-module $G^+(L)$ as follows.
+Denote the underlying graded vector space of $L$ by $L_{vs}$.
 Its underyling clct graded vector space is Its elements will be written as $x + dy$ for $x,y \in L$.
 The $A^\#$ action on $G^+(L)$ is "twisted":

 $G^+(L)^\#$ is part of a horizontally exact sequence:

 of graded $A^\#$-modules.
 The differential is given by

 There is a bijective correspondence between closed degree $0$ maps of cdg-modules $G^+(L) \to M$ and maps of graded $A$-modules $L \to M^{\#}$.
 This correspondence preserves the class of admissible epimorphisms.
 Now choose $L := M \hat \otimes A^\#$.
 Then the $A$ action on $M$ corresponds to a map $G^+(L) \to M$ which is an admissible epimorphism.
 Moreover, note that $G^+(L)^\# = L \oplus L[-1]$ in this case now since $L = M \hat \otimes A^\#$ is graded-free.
 So $G^+(L) \to M$ yields the first step of a graded-free resolution of $M$.
 We may thus proceed iteratively and totalize at the end. \end{proof} \end{theorem}